- Football Federation of North Macedonia recently opened new youth team accommodation

 "The development of young players is what sustains football."

 As commonplace as that phrase may be by now, there is a lot of truth in it as the foundations for a successful career are often laid at an early age.
-To that end, the Macedonian Football Association (FFM) is now able to offer its young players new opportunities and is eager to make the most of the momentum gained by recent positive developments.
+To that end, the Football Federation of North Macedonia (FFM) is now able to offer its young players new opportunities and is eager to make the most of the momentum gained by recent positive developments.

-Italy's failure to qualify for the 2018 FIFA World Cup™ shaped headlines across the globe, but the significant contribution FYR Macedonia played in that is less well known.
+Italy's failure to qualify for the 2018 FIFA World Cup™ shaped headlines across the globe, but the significant contribution North Macedonia played in that is less well known.

 Last October coach Igor Angelovski's charges held Italy to a 1-1 draw in Turin in Russia 2018 qualifying.
 The reverse fixture a year earlier had almost proved disastrous for the four-time world champions, who needed a stoppage-time winner to secure the narrowest of 3-2 wins.